Reading Time: 18 minutes

 10. Include a link back to the client website or relevant page as a clear call to action (CTA).
 Give journalists and readers a clear next step for deeper context.

-11. Use a templated “About” for the client.
+11. Use a templated “About” for the client, often referred to as a boilerplate.
 This ensures brand messaging stays clean and accurate across releases.
-Get it approved by the company or client once, and use it again and again.
-Be sure to include contact information and/or a media contact.
+Get the approved by the company or client once, and use it again and again.
+Be sure to include contact information, a media contact, and a phone number.

 Final Thoughts on The Best Press Releases in 2026